AlbertoRodriguez4/AlbertoRodriguez4/README.md

 ###

-<p align="left">My name is Alberto Rodriguez and I'm a Higher Technician in Cross-Platform Application Development, that now is currently studying Web Application Development<.</p>
+<p align="left">I am a passionate Software Developer from Zaragoza, Spain, with a strong background in Cross-Platform Application Development and currently expanding my expertise in Web Application Development.
+With a deep interest in technology and problem-solving, I strive to create efficient, scalable, and high-quality solutions.</p>

 ###